 In Philadelphia, PA many locals and visitors take buses to travel around and sightsee.
 While passenger buses typically provide a convenient, safe, and cost-effective form of transportation, accidents do happen.
 In mid-2016, for example, 28 people (including two pedestrians) suffered injuries in an accident involving a SEPTA bus, a tractor-trailer, and a jeep just outside of Philly.
 Bus accidents can be deadlier than car accident injuries because buses rarely contain seat belts and restraints for passengers on board.
 A specialized Philadelphia bus accident lawyer understands all the parameters and severity of these accidents and can help victims retrieve the compensation they deserve.
-Call Anapol Weiss today for your free consultation.
+Call the Philadelphia injury lawyers at Anapol Weiss today for your free consultation.

 Talk to a Philadelphia Bus Accident Attorney